InflammX Therapeutics, Inc.

 The Disruptive Potential of Xiflam™

-· Treating patients with early stage disease (iAMD) before vision is lost, represents approximately 80% of all AMD patients.
+· Treating patients with early stage disease (iAMD) before vision is lost.
+The prevalence of iAMD is approximately 18 million in the United States.

 · There is no currently approved pharmacologic treatment for early stage disease – an enormous unmet need!